-The Moto X name didn't changed in 2014, but rest assured, this updated Android smartphone packs enough new specs to deserve its own Moto X+1 or Moto X2 title.
+The Moto X name didn't change in 2014, but rest assured, this updated Android smartphone packs enough new specs to deserve its own Moto X+1 or Moto X2 title.

-It's free on-contract and on sale for as little as $499 (£300, around AU$500) SIM free.
-Don't let Motorola's low ball price fool you either.
-Like its low-key name, the Moto X 2014 has a deceptive asking price.
+It's on sale, with the lowest price bouncing around $159 in the US (opens in new tab) and £183 in the UK (opens in new tab).
+That's a deal after being $499 (£300, around AU$500) SIM free for all of 2015.
+Don't let Motorola's low ball price fool you.
+Like its low-key name, the Moto X 2nd Gen has a deceptive asking price.

 Motorola's flagship phone is slightly bigger in every sense, enough to make it one of the best Android premium phones next to the more expensive Samsung Galaxy S6 and HTC One M9.
-Though not groundbreaking like the curved Samsung Galaxy S6 Edge or LG G Flex 2, it's still one of the most stylish phones in 2015, but not quite good enough to be part of our best phones list.
+Though not groundbreaking like the curved Samsung Galaxy S6 Edge, it's still one of the most stylish phones in 2016 and, in the US, part of our best cheap phones list.

-On sale, it was reduced to $1 during the holidays by some retailers, and Motorola eventually followed suit on its Moto Maker website in December.
-The unlocked price begins at around $499.
+On sale, it was reduced to $1 during Black Friday by some retailers, and Motorola eventually followed suit on its Moto Maker website in December.
+The unlocked price began at around $499.
+Discounted from Motorola, you can find it even cheaper on Amazon right now.

-Nexus 6, by comparison, has the Android Lollipop from the get-go, a larger 6-inch screen, a camera with optical image stabilization, dual front-facing speakers and a bigger battery.
-But it's also much more expensive at $650 (£499) for the 32GB base model and it loses that one-handed appeal.
+Nexus 6, by comparison, launched with Android Lollipop from the get-go, and a larger 6-inch screen, a camera with optical image stabilization, dual front-facing speakers and a bigger battery.
+But was also much more expensive at $650 (£499) for the 32GB base model and it loses that one-handed appeal.

 There's more to the Moto X 2014 now that the display literally measures up to its competition.
 It's 5.2 inches, the same size as the Sony Xperia Z3 and a hair larger than the 5.1-inch Galaxy S6.